-Convener: Professor JE Van Zyl
+Convener: Professor JE Van Zvl

 Course outline: The aim of this course is to provide a structured and practical introduction to the design and modelling of water distribution systems.
 Topics include: Components of water transport and distribution systems.
 Water Demand: categories, patterns, calculation, forecasting.
 Hydraulics of Pipe Flow: basic equations, single pipe calculation, branched and looped networks, system-and pump characteristics and pressure dependent demand.
 Hydraulics of storage and pumps.
 Main components of Hydraulic Design: design parameters, choice of supply scheme and network layouts.
 Engineering design: choice of pipe materials, valves and other equipment.
 Pumps: review of pump types and their applications, design of pumping stations, power requirements and energy consumption, auxiliary equipment.
+Hydraulic modelling of distribution systems.